chrisstina/mixvel-ndc-client/README.md

 #### Headers

-By default, Mixvel request manager sets `"Accept": "application/xml",` and `"Content-Type": "application/xml"` headers for every request.
 To add headers you may use `addHeader` method:

 ```js
 MixvelRequest.addHeader("Content-Type", "application/xml")